Consistent hashing: Basic technique

 In the problem of load balancing, for example, when a BLOB has to be assigned to one of $n$ servers on a cluster, a standard hash function could be used in such a way that we calculate the hash value for that BLOB, assuming the resultant value of the hash is $\beta$, we perform modular operation with the number of servers ($n$ in this case) to determine the server in which we can place the BLOB: $\zeta = \beta\ \%\ n$; hence the BLOB will be placed in the server whose $\text{server ID}$ is successor of $\zeta$ in this case.
 However, when a server is added or removed during outage or scaling (when $n$ changes), all the BLOBs in every server should be reassigned and moved due to rehashing, but this operation is expensive.

 Consistent hashing was designed to avoid the problem of having to reassign every BLOB when a server is added or removed throughout the cluster.
 The central idea is to use a hash function that maps both the BLOB and servers to a unit circle, usually $2\pi$ radians.
 For example, $\zeta = \Phi\ \%\ 360$ (where $\Phi$ is hash of a BLOB or server's identifier, like IP address or UUID).
 Each BLOB is then assigned to the next server that appears on the circle in clockwise order.
 Usually, binary search algorithm or linear search is used to find a "spot" or server to place that particular BLOB in $O(\log N)$ or $O(N)$ complexities respectively; and in every iteration, which happens in clockwise manner, an operation $\zeta\ \le\ \Psi$ (where $\Psi$ is the value of the server within the cluster) is performed to find the server to place the BLOB.
 This provides an even distribution of BLOBs to servers.
 But, more importantly, if a server fails and is removed from the circle, only the BLOBs that were mapped to the failed server need to be reassigned to the next server in clockwise order.
-Likewise, if a new server is added, it is added to the unit circle, and only the BLOBs mapped to that server need to be reassigned.
+Likewise, if a new server is added, it is added to the unit circle, and only the BLOBs that would now be assigned to the new server need to be reassigned.
+These are BLOBs previously assigned to an existing server, but for which the new server is now the next server clockwise.